DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/browserconnection.md

 const remoteConnection = await testcafe.createBrowserConnection();

-// Outputs remoteConnection.url to visit it from the remote browser. console.log(remoteConnection.url);
+// Outputs remoteConnection.url so that it can be visited from the remote browser. console.log(remoteConnection.url);

 remoteConnection.once('ready', async () => {